 To do that and more we are the fortunate recipients of funding from the ACC, the Ministry of Health and the Starship Foundation.

 The overall picture is good, but it’s not good enough.
-We have, for example, much to do if tamariki Māori are to enjoy the benefits of the trend over time you can see in the graph above.
+We have much to do to ensure tamariki Māori enjoy the benefits of a safe and happy childhood.
 This is central to our work in 2020 and beyond.